Atlanta Workers’ Compensation Lawyers

 - Once your employer files the claim, the insurance carrier will either accept or deny the claim.
 If the insurance company accepts (i.e., approves) your claim, you will begin to receive workers’ comp benefits within a timeframe specified by Georgia law.
 If the insurance company denies your claim, it must provide you with detailed reasons as to why it was denied.
 If your claim is denied, you must act quickly to determine whether you wish to appeal the insurance company’s decision.
 An experienced workers’ comp attorney will help you evaluate your claim and provide guidance as to whether you should appeal the denial.

 - You can appeal the insurance company’s denial of your workers’ comp claim.
-If the insurance company denies your claim and determines that you are not entitled to receive workers’ comp benefits, you may request a hearing before the State Board of Workers’ Compensation.
-A workers’ comp hearing is similar to a trial, but it is heard before an Administrative Law Judge (ALJ).
+If the insurance company denies your claim and determines that you are not entitled to receive benefits, you may request a hearing before the State Board of Workers’ Compensation.
+The hearing is similar to a trial, but it is heard before an Administrative Law Judge (ALJ).
 The ALJ hears from both you and the insurance company, applies the relevant law, and then renders a written decision as to whether you are entitled to workers’ comp benefits.
 This hearing is very important to your claim and you can assume that an experienced attorney will represent the insurance company.
-It is important to be prepared, and you will certainly benefit from the experience of a reputable workers’ comp attorney.
+It is important to be prepared, and you will certainly benefit from the experience of a reputable workers’ compensation attorney in Atlanta, GA.

 - If you “lose” at the ALJ hearing, you may appeal the decision to a Georgia court.
 If the ALJ affirms the insurance company’s denial of your claim, you may be able to appeal the decision to the appropriate appeals court.
-This is a time-sensitive and complex procedure, and you may benefit greatly from an experienced workers’ comp attorney.
+This is a time-sensitive and complex procedure, and you may benefit greatly from an experienced workers’ compensation lawyer in Atlanta, GA.

 What benefits am I entitled to?